Supergiovane/node-red-contrib-hikvision-ultimate/README.md

 ## WARNING
 Due to the many models and firmware versions out there, not all cams/NVR/Intercoms does work.
 For example, many intercoms does not really support, what the official ISAPI documentation says it supports, thus, they don't work, non only with this node, but also with any software using the public ISAPI documentation.
 Please don't blame the developer, as it can do nothing to workaround such problems. <br/>

+## ENABLE NOFITICATIONS
-**Note:** for NVR/DVR, pleas remember to select "Notify Alarm Center" in the event window, otherwise the NVR won't emit any alarm event.<br/>
+For NVR/DVR, pleas remember to select "Notify Alarm Center" in the event window, otherwise the NVR won't emit any alarm event.<br/>
 <img src='https://raw.githubusercontent.com/Supergiovane/node-red-contrib-hikvision-ultimate/master/img/NotifyCenter.png' width="30%">

 ## COLLABORATORS NEEDED